fermentobrad/fermentobrad.github.io/README.md

-# fermentobradweb
+# fermentobrad
-personal static website for hobby
+a hugo blog, possibly hobby of interest